stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 		}
 	}

-## Checking to see if an Object has an Extension
+## Checking to see if an object has an extension

 To see what extensions are currently enabled on an object, use [api:Object->getExtensionInstances] and [api:Object->hasExtension]